Bottle recycling

+A "Bale" of plastic bottles at a recycling center.

 Bottles are able to be recycled and this is generally a positive option.
 Bottles are collected via kerbside collection or returned using a bottle deposit system.
 Currently just over half of plastic bottles are recycled globally.
 About 1 million plastic bottles are bought around the world every minute and only about 50% are recycled.

 Glass bottles

+A recycling bank for glass bottles.

 There are a large number of benefits to recycling glass bottles, not only for the manufacturing of new bottles but also for the production of other materials that can be used in different contexts.
 Clean glass bottles are 100% recyclable, can be substituted for up to 95% of raw material, and can be recycled ad-infinitum without the loss of purity or quality.
 Recycled glass also has a variety of uses outside of the production of new bottles.
 The least beneficial of these uses is when glass bottles are sifted, crushed down, and mixed with food refuse to create dirty mixed cullet.
 Mixed cullet has few uses outside of being used as and alternative to traditional landfill daily cover.
 Alternatively, smaller and unrecoverable pieces of glass are ground down into a fine powder and used as a high grade sand alternative for the production of concrete.

 Recoverable glass is often sorted by colour as different colour glass has a variety of uses and values.
 In the United States, recovered green glass is primarily shipped to Europe to produce wine bottles, brown glass is sold domestically to beer bottlers, and clear glass, the most valuable of the three can be used to replace up to 30 percent of virgin material in the production of new glass.
 In recent years, extended producer responsibility (has come to the forefront of the debate concerning glass bottle recycling due to glass being very easy to clean and reuse, and its innate cradle to cradle design properties.
 Recycled glass is a necessity, as without it, manufacturers would not be able to keep up with the demand for new glass containers.

 Recycling one glass bottle can save enough energy to power a computer for 25 minutes.
 In fact for every 10% of cullet added to the production of a new bottle, energy usage goes down by 3-4%.
 Recycling one ton of glass can save approximately 42 kWh of energy which translates to 7.5 pounds of air pollutants not being released into the atmosphere.

-An example of a "Bale" of plastic bottles at a recycling center.